AdobeDocs/photoshop-api-docs/README.md

   - Toggle the layer locked state
   - Toggle layer visibility

-### Document level edits

-  - Crop a PSD
-  - Resize a PSD

 ### Rendering / Conversions

   - Create a new PSD document